 In the finance world, raider is short for corporate raider, which is a person or entity that purchases a company for the sole purpose of selling off its assets.

-One of the most famous raider stories involves the $25 billion takeover of RJR Nabisco by private firm Kohlberg Kravis Roberts in 1989.
+One of the most famous raider stories involves the $25 billion takeover of RJR Nabisco by private equity firm Kohlberg Kravis Roberts in 1989.
 The deal was so famous (and so brazen) that it was immortalized by the book and movie Barbarians at the Gate.
 In those days, many companies used leveraged buyouts to purchase undervalued companies (that is, they would borrow all or most of the purchase price) only to turn around and sell off the assets.

-Carl Icahn was a corporate "raider" in the 1980s and made millions buying and selling companies.
+Carl Icahn was a corporate 'raider' in the 1980s and made millions buying and selling companies.
 Later, he became more known as an activist shareholder -- a person who buys a substantial portion of a company's shares and then pressures management to take actions that are sometimes uncomfortable but ultimately in the best interest of the shareholders.